nicothegeeko/nytreact-2/README.md

 ### Instructions:

 Type in the item you would like to search in the search bar and then articles should pop up.
-Select an article you would like to read and or save. t
+Select an article you would like to read and or save.